Home → Talking Books Plus

 - Online Talking Books Plus Catalog

-- This online Talking Books Plus catalog provides complete access to information about every book in the Talking Books Plus' collection.
+- The online Talking Books Plus catalog provides complete access to information about every book in the Talking Books Plus' collection.
 It displays the complete bibliographic record, so you can find out what books are available, what each book is about, who the author and narrator are, how long the book is, and whether a copy is available to borrow.
 Anyone can browse the catalog but only registered borrowers can order books.
 See more about the program and how to register.

 - BARD - Braille and Audio Reading Download

 - BARD stands for the National Library Service's Braille and Audio Reading Download.
 By registering for BARD, patrons using a digital machine can download digital books from the Internet to their computer or IOS device.
 Patrons with a refreshable braille display can download and read books in braille.
 No more mail, no more returning books, and copies are always available.

 - Books By Mail For Homebound Residents